Two neural networks locked in a game that conjures photorealistic images from pure noise. The idea that launched a thousand deepfakes.

 The generator takes random noise z (sampled from a simple distribution like a Gaussian) and transforms it into a data sample (e.g., an image).
 It's a neural network mapping from noise space to data space: G(z) → fake image.

 The discriminator takes a data sample (real or generated) and outputs a single number: the probability that the input is real.
-It's a classifier: D(x) → [0, 1].
+It's a binary classifier: D(x) → [0, 1].
+Architecturally, it's typically a CNN that downsamples the image through strided convolutions until a final dense layer produces the scalar output.

 The generator learns a function from noise (left, uniform dots) to data (right, structured distribution).
 Each orange dot is a noise sample mapped through G. Click "Retrain" to see a different mapping.